noelregis18/ai-live-matching-platform/README.md

 - Responsive dashboard layout with a fixed side panel
 - Real-time KPI dashboard with summary cards and activity graph
 - Pages for Event Management, Matching Tracker, Meeting Monitoring, Participant Management, Reports, and AI Matching Settings
-- Supabase integration for backend data
+- Supabase integration for backend data along with Next.js integration
 - Interactive notifications and admin events popovers
 - Fully mobile-friendly and accessible UI
 - Designed and Developed by Noel Regis (footer on every page)